 You need to make the most of your earning potential and set yourself up with some passive income streams that you can continue to profit from post-retirement.

-Other potential side hustles include making money by selling things on Craigslist, mowing lawns, tutoring students, or participating in paid market research.
+Potential side hustles include rental income, making money by selling things on Craigslist, mowing lawns, tutoring students, or participating in paid market research.

-Put together a list of all the problems you've solved since your discussion and a list of the problems you could solve if you were promoted.
+Put together a list of all the problems you've recently solved and a list of the problems you could solve if you were promoted.

 Take what you've learned from your career so far and bump it up another level.